-The world is noisy and getting noisier.
-Here’s how common loud noise at work and home is, and how you can protect your hearing!
-It’s a noisy world.
+Protect Your Hearing When Possible It’s a noisy world.
 Probably noisier now than at almost any time in human history.
 But noise has its place, for better or worse, in life and in hearing loss.
-From an evolutionary standpoint, noise has … Read More
+From an evolutionary standpoint, noise has played an important part in the survival of the fittest.
+After all, it’s noise that told our ancestors a … Read More

 Preventing Noise-Induced Hearing Loss